 To ensure that the integration of AI is successful, both for the business and the customers, it's essential to have an in-depth understanding and expertise in technology and customer centricity.

-FIs that have already successfully undergone an AI-enhanced digital transformation clearly demonstrate that their winning strategies reflect a proper mindset integrated at all levels of the company and executed by carefully selected team members who partner with external tech experts within a holistic digital strategy.
-Here's how it looks in practice:
+To ensure the user experience enhancement through future integration of ChatGPT alike conversational banking and AI-empowered digital transformation financial organization need a proper customer-centered mindset at all levels of the company that is executed by carefully selected team members who partner with external tech experts within a holistic digital strategy.
+Here's how it could work:

 An Experience mindset is the way a financial brand thinks, acts and perceives the world to make it a better place for people to live.
 In this kind of mindset, the financial company and all of its employees view the customers as friends or family members, aiming to help them in the best way possible.

 It is critical to start to perceive design as a mindset or an ideology that puts the customer at the center of all business operations.